multilogue/symposium/README.md

 # Symposium
 Interactions with multiple language models require at least a little bit of a 'unified' interface.
 The 'symposium' packagee is an attempt to do that.
 It is a work in progress and will change without notice.
+If you need a recording capabilities, install the `grammateus` package and pass an instance of Grammateus/recorder in your calls to connectors.
 ## Anthropic
 Import:
 ```python